cepsdev/compressed_ast/README.md

  &nbsp;U <br/>
 U <br/>

-The structure is (the data is stored in separately):
+The structure is (the data is stored separately):

 "points" D <br/>
  &nbsp;D <br/>